verdie-g/dotnet-events-viewer/README.md

 ### I'm getting a `File is too large to fit in memory` error when loading a nettrace

-Unfortunately, WebAssembly currently only allows 32-bit addressing, so it means the decompressed file used more than 4 GiB.
+Unfortunately, WebAssembly currently only allows 32-bit addressing, so it means the decompressed file is limited to 4 GiB.
+Also, there is currently another issue, only 1 of the 4 GiB can be used https://github.com/dotnet/runtime/issues/101926.

 ### The feature X from PerfView is not available with this tool